Auckland-Sydney flight lands safely after mayday call

 A Sydney Airport spokesperson told NewstalkZB emergency services were on standby as a precaution.

-A spokesperson for Qantas told The New Zealand Herald they were looking into the incident and would release a statement.
+A spokesperson for Qantas told The New Zealand Herald they are looking into the incident and would release a statement.

 Independent aviation expert Irene King told the Herald pilots were “absolutely trained” in landing this type of aircraft with one engine, although of course, that would be “less than desirable.”

-She said it was ideal that the plane was landing at Sydney airport, as it was common for most pilots to be familiar with runways there and the path was relatively straight.
+She said it was ideal that the aircraft was landing at Sydney airport as it’s common for most pilots to have already landed there and the path was relatively straight.

 More than 130,000 people were tracking QF144 on Flight Radar, currently the most tracked flight in the world.